If you have thought about becoming a Pilates instructor but never quite knew how to go about it, you have come to the right place.

 A freelancing Pilates instructor doesn’t only have to rely on those one-on-one clients to boost their income.

 Continuing education and re-certification

 As in all forms of employment in the fitness industry, there is always scope to learn more as a Pilates instructor.
-That’s particularly true if you decided to first get certified as an entry-level Pilates mat teacher, for example.
+That’s particularly true if you decided first to get certified as an entry-level Pilates mat teacher, for example.

 Also, although the world of Pilates is not regulated like some of the other fitness careers, it pays to keep your certification up to date.
-And that means that you should enrolling in continuing education Pilates courses.
+And that means that you should enroll in continuing education Pilates courses.
 This shows clients that you are at the forefront of new trends in the field of Pilates and able to give classes with the most up-to-date Pilates theory and practice.

 So how do you become a Pilates instructor?
 Well, hopefully, that question has been answered!

 And after reading through this post, you would no doubt agree that the best way to do so is to secure one of the many pilates instructor certifications from a reputable course.
 If you want more information on these, then please read my blog post about certification options here.